rsvim/rsvim.github.io/docs/api/01__rsvim/classes/RsvimCmd.md

 </td>
 <td>

-Attributes that control the command behavior.
-This parameter can be omitted, it will use the default attributes, see [RsvimCmd.CommandAttributes](../namespaces/RsvimCmd/type-aliases/CommandAttributes.md).
+(Optional) Attributes that control the command behavior, by default is `{bang:false, nargs:"0"}`, see [RsvimCmd.CommandAttributes](../namespaces/RsvimCmd/type-aliases/CommandAttributes.md).

 </td>
 </tr>